 You can start with a similar instance configuration as configured on your on-premises server to ensure that services are not overutilized and performance is not degraded.
 As demand grows, the instance size can be modified on the cloud at run time as well.

-You can configure the minimum and a maximum number of instances in the auto-scaling feature.
-The minimum number of instances should be the number that is needed during normal load hours whereas the maximum should be the number of instances needed during peak load hours (say during festival time/weekends or any event).
+You can configure the minimum and maximum number of instances in the auto-scaling feature.
+The minimum number of instances should be the number needed during normal load hours.
+On the other hand, the maximum should be the number of instances needed during peak load hours (say during festival time/weekends or any event).

 While moving your data to the cloud, it is important to explore various storage options provided by the cloud to match the best fit for your type of data in terms of durability, cost, latency, performance (response time), cache-ability etc.